 Feel free to bring your lunch and any questions, insights or thoughts you have about the book.
 The Library will not have enough copies to lend it to all participants, so please purchase it or borrow it from your local library.
 We will have a copy on reserve in the Library if you'd like to stop by and read it here.

-We will meet in the Library, currently housed in Room 2262 of the Main Interior Building, 1849 C Street NW, Washington DC 20240.
+We will meet in the Library Reading Room.
 Advance RSVPs are appreciated, but everyone is welcome regardless, and finishing the book is not a requirement to participate.

 Please spread the word about the Book Club to your colleagues and friends who you think might like to join us.